downingtim/Panalyze/README.md

     nextflow run main.nf --config templates/template.GTPV.yml --reference test_data/GTPV.fa

-Note that for your own samples, you will need to remove special characters in your sample names.
-In addition, to ensure compatibility with other pangenome graph tools, please adhere to the [PanSN-spec: Pangenome Sequence Naming](https://github.com/pangenome/PanSN-spec) guidance, which basically means adding a hash and a digit onto the end of the sample names.
+Note that for your own samples, you will need to remove special characters in the fasta files.
+In addition, to ensure compatibility with other pangenome graph tools, please adhere to the [PanSN-spec: Pangenome Sequence Naming](https://github.com/pangenome/PanSN-spec) guidance, which basically means adding a hash and a digit onto the end of the sequence names.

 ## Examples ##